akshiv/phys408FourierOptics/LabNoteBook.md

 using the magnification we found before, we can determine that at the wire mesh this corresponds to a distance of 1.89 mm/peak

-9. How does this compare to what you expect?

 ## Day 3 2018 03 20
 ### Fraunhofer and Fresnel Diffraction Regimes: